viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Static Code Analysis

 Static code analysis is the way to ensure the code meets a certain quality bar.
 Many tools on the market provide this functionality.
 I have personally used [SonarQube](https://www.sonarqube.org/), and I very much like it.
 It has a Community edition, which you can use for free in both personal and commercial projects.
 The main drawback of the community edition inability to analyze multiple git branches at the same time.
 Consider purchasing the Developer edition if you need per branch analysis.
 I have used Developer edition and so far it works great.
 Beware of one thing if you are planning to purchase Developer edition.
-SonarQube sales team is responding slowly and it took me almost 2 months to get the license from them.
+SonarQube sales team is responding slowly, and it took me almost 2 months to get the license from them.

 What are the benefits of static code analysis?